 What are the “Must Stays” on the North Island?

 Hostels are a great way to save money for the things that really matter on your trip around New Zealand.
-From the super social hostels to hostels that you will want to leave as soon as you can, every hostels will provide a different experience.
+From the super social hostels to hostels that you will want to leave as soon as you can, every hostel will provide a different experience.
 Nevertheless, there are a few hostels that are a cut above the rest that you simply can’t miss when backpacking in New Zealand.
-Our list of great hostels in North Island are among some of the top-rated hostels in the country.
+Our list of great hostels in North Island features some of the top-rated hostels in the country.

 We think that you should make your hostel stay a real experience and a true part of your trip, so it’s worth picking them carefully.
-We have spent months testing most hostels (but admittedly not all so bare this in mind when thinking “why isn’t so-and-so hostel on this list?!”) in the country to come up with our recommendations of best hostels on the North Island.
+We have spent months testing most hostels (but admittedly not all so bear this in mind when thinking “why isn’t so-and-so hostel on this list?!”) in the country to come up with our recommendations of best hostels on the North Island.

 Here are some hostels that we consider unmissable when cruising through the North Island of beautiful New Zealand.
-When you head South, don’t miss our 10 Great Hostels in the South Island selection!
+When you head south, don’t miss our 10 Great Hostels in the South Island selection!

 1. Raglan Backpackers

 Owned by two devoted surfers, Raglan Backpackers is well… a surfer’s dream.
 Pushing hard on the social aspect of backpacking there is free Internet available but only on computers labelled “Porn Corner”.
-You’ve got to chat to each other, should it be during make your own pizza night (sharing mandatory) or in the spa pool in the middle of the garden.
+You’ve got to chat with each other, should it be during make your own pizza night (sharing mandatory) or in the spa pool in the middle of the garden.
 Surf gear and “the surf car” are available for you to make the most of in the world-class waves of the area.
 Check out these other 5 Best Backpacker Hostels in Raglan

 2. River Valley Lodge